mikethedefense/CalclulatorApp/README.md

 ## Updates
 1. Update version 1.05: Fixed the font for the operators, and made them readable.
 Before, they were too small.
 2. Update version 1.10: Added brackets and decimal points.
-3. Update version 1.15: Added sin function and sqrt, and fixed the exit bug
+3. Update version 1.15: Added sin function and sqrt, and fixed the exit bug.
-4. Update version 1.17: Added pi and e coeficients
+4. Update version 1.17: Added pi and e coeficients.
-5. Update version 1.20: Added cosine, tangent, inverse trig functions and logarithms
+5. Update version 1.20: Added cosine, tangent, inverse trig functions and logarithms.
+6. Update version 1.30: Added a delete button, and adjusted minor issues.